liamnichols/xcstrings-tool/Sources/Documentation/XCStringsToolPlugin.docc/Moving away from XCStrings Tool.md

-# Moving Away from XCStrings Tool
+# Moving away from XCStrings Tool

 Tips on how to move your project away from XCStrings Tool if it's not working out.